-a. a student may not practice or participate in extracurricular activities;

-- b. a student may not attend extracurricular activities; - a student may not be on any school campus without prior approval of that campus principal or principal designee; - d.
-Students will be required to complete/make-up any class assignments missed during the student's suspension.
+- ◆ The student may not practice or participate in extracurricular activities; - ◆ The student may not attend extracurricular activities; - ◆ The student may not be on any school campus without prior approval of that campus principal or principal designee; - ◆ The student will be required to complete/make-up any class assignments missed during The student's suspension.
 Make-up work will be due upon the student's return to class.
-Students will have the same number of class days to make up work that they were suspended.
+Student will have the same number of class days to make up work that they were suspended.
 Work turned in will receive full credit.
 Any exceptions must be approved in writing by the building principal.